-Paul Poskozim, Ph.D., Professor, Chair Karen S. Bartels, Ph.D., Assistant Professor Christopher T. Ledvina, Ph.D., Associate Professor Laura L. Sanders, Ph.D., Associate Professor Charles W. Shabica, Ph.D., Professor Mohan K. Sood, Ph.D., Professor Hans D. Upadhyay, Ph.D., Professor current interest are plate tectonics, which has revolutionalized thinking in earth science; remote sensing and satellite studies of the earth; and the focus on environmental fields such as hydrogeology and engineering geology.
+Paul S. Poskozim, Ph.D., Professor, Chair

+Karen S. Bartels, Ph.D., Assistant Professor

+Christopher T. Ledvina, Ph.D., Associate Professor

+Laura L. Sanders, Ph.D., Associate Professor, Coordinator

+Charles W. Shabica, Ph.D., Professor

+Mohan K. Sood, Ph.D., Professor

+Hans D. Upadhyay, Ph.D., Professor

-The Earth Science program uses an integrated approach to the study of the problems of the earth environment through a synthesis of geology, meteorology, and oceanography.
-The program emphasizes geology, however, with attention to the other areas.
+The Earth Science programs use an integrated approach to the study of the problems of the earth environment through a synthesis of geology, meteorology, and oceanography.
+The programs emphasize geology, however, with attention to the other areas.
 Great progress and changes have taken place in the earth sciences in recent years.
-Of particular
+Of particular current interest are plate tectonics, which has revolutionalized thinking in earth science; remote sensing and satellite studies of the earth; and the focus on environmental fields such as hydrogeology and engineering geology.